Anir-Ln/spring-boot-grades-management-school-project/README.md

 + make sure grades in [0, 20]
 + les formules de moyenne et validation

-## Next
-+ if already imported notes ask if the teacher wants to replace them with the new grades
-+ insert the grades in the db

-## Wht to do
 data = array of excel data
 + get the info of the prof (module, elements, )
 + how many elements in the module
 + make sure the formulas are correct
 + get the number of the students who registered in the module
 + make sure all the data of the students are correct

-+
++ if already imported notes ask if the teacher wants to replace them with the new grades
++ insert the grades in the db